-On June 24, 1812, the Great Army of Napoleon Bonaparte, numbering over 440 thousand people of the first echelon and 170 thousand people of the second, invaded Russia.
-There is no unequivocal opinion of historians, what are the reasons for Napoleon's invasion and why the French went specifically to Moscow but not to the capital of the Russian Empire - St. Petersburg.
+On June 24, 1812, the Great Army of Napoleon Bonaparte invaded Russia, numbering over 440 thousand people of the first echelon and 170 thousand people of the second.
+There is no unequivocal opinion of historians, what are the reasons for Napoleon's invasion and why the French went specifically to Moscow but not to the capital of the Russian Empire, which was St. Petersburg.
 It is highly likely that Napoleon had no plan at all to move beyond Smolensk.
-But accustomed to winning, the great commander could no longer stop and led his army deep into the vast territory, where he lost his Great Army.
+But accustomed to winning, the great commander could no longer stop and led his army deep into the vast territory, where he lost his it.

 The French army was opposed by three Russian armies, standing far apart from each other, with a total number of 220-240 thousand soldiers.
 The retreat of the Russian army lasted from June to September 1812 to Moscow.